shreeyasharda/ShreeyaSharda.github.io/_pages/about.md

 Research Interests
 ======

-My research intersects natural language processing, responsible AI, and human-robot interaction.
+My research intersects natural language processing, responsible AI, and human-AI interaction.
 I aim to develop and engage in research dedicated to creating user-friendly and trustworthy interfaces that provide easy human-robot task communication.
 This research is **difficult** for many reasons, however I am particularly focused on 2  notions: 1)language models are a "black-box" and thus lack the transparency and ethics to be used in society and 2)there is a gap between cutting edge language models and their understanding of human intent, leading to miscommunication between humans and AI-driven systems.

-**Technical Areas**
-1. Natural Language Processing (NLP)
-2. Machine Learning (ML)
-3. Deep Learning (DL)
-4. Computer Vision (CV) (object detection and image classification tasks)
-5. Human-Robotic Interaction (HRI)
-6. Human-AI Interaction

-**Non-Technical Areas**
-1. Casual Inference
-2. AI Governance (e.g., Fairness, Bias, AI Risk Management, NIST, CHAI, Responsible AI)
-3. Social Impact (e.g., Investigating how different algorithmic choices impact different demographics)
-4. AI Safety & Ethics for Trustworthy AI

-**Specific HRI/Robotics Topics**
-1. Integration of multiple data modalities
-2. Increased focus on explainability and ethical considerations
-3. Improved cross-cultural capabilities
-4. Increased collaboration between human researchers and AI systems